midoch/philips-hue-connect/README.md

 ## Creator

-Am the creator of this project, [Mido]
+Am the creator of this project, mido